 - Using the whisk attachment of your mixer beat 4 egg whites until soft peaks form.
 Increase speed to high and gradually add half the granulated sugar and continue beating until stiff peaks form.
 Set aside.

-- In a heat proof medium bowl (large enough to fit over a 2 ½-Qt saucepan without touching the water) add 5 egg yolks and the remaining sugar.
+- In a heat proof medium bowl (large enough to fit over a 2 ½-Qt saucepan without touching the water) add 5 egg yolks, vanilla, and the remaining sugar.
 Set aside.

 - Add an inch of water to the bottom of the saucepan and bring it to a boil.
-Remove from the heat and place the bowl containing the egg yolk and sugar over the saucepan.
+Remove from the heat and place the bowl containing the egg yolk mixture over the saucepan.

 - Beat the egg yolks with a hand-held mixer until thick and creamy.